All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complex IV, cytochrome c oxidase (CCO), is the terminal enzyme in the ETC. It accepts electrons from cytochrome c and transfers them to molecular oxygen, producing water.
 This step is rate-limiting for the entire chain.
 If Complex IV slows down, the entire energy production system backs up.

 CCO contains copper and heme centers that absorb light in specific wavelength bands.
 The absorption peaks align precisely with the wavelengths used in red light therapy: 630 to 660 nm (red) and 810 to 850 nm (near-infrared).
-This is not coincidence.
+This isn't coincidence.
 The therapeutic wavelengths were identified by mapping the action spectrum of photobiomodulation against the absorption spectrum of CCO.

 Nitric Oxide Inhibition and Release